-Because with the low barrier to entry a lot of poor quality marketers walk through the Shopify revolving door and chase the easy wins.
+With the low barrier to entry, a lot of poor quality marketers walk through the Shopify revolving door and chase the easy wins.

 The easy wins, you would have noticed, is the ability to plug into AliExpress and literally sell any product immediately without any due diligence.
 Products from dodgy suppliers, products that are themselves dodgy…

 This is a MASSIVE problem, and it's a problem Facebook has become well aware of.
 The days of being proud of the businesses we create have gone, and now we build businesses to burn and move on.

 The problem with burning those businesses is what is actually happening is the user experience on Facebook is waning, the customer's trust disappearing and the sales thinning.

 Why would people want to go and spend time on a platform that markets shitty quality products with shitty quality ads with shitty quality customer service?